 Do you use any iPhone photography accessories?

-I’ve used a tripod and remote shutter for taking a series of self portraits that I took where I was honoring my mother’s life.
+I’ve used an iPhone tripod and remote shutter for taking a series of self portraits that I took where I was honoring my mother’s life.
 I was wearing her vintage coat in beautiful locations in nature that I know she would have loved.

 Can you briefly explain the story and editing process behind your three favorite iPhone photos?